Palesa-Christina/COS760-GROUP7/README.md

 ## Stage 3 - Preprocessing and Train/Val/Test Splits

-All three datasets (Sesotho, Group 7 Setswana, closed Setswana) pass through the same cleaning function to ensure consistency across the entire pipeline.
+All three datasets (Sesotho, Group 7 Setswana, and closed Setswana) pass through the same cleaning function to ensure consistency across the entire pipeline.
 The Group 7 corpus was already cleaned in Stage 1, but the cleaning function is reapplied in this stage to ensure and guarantee uniform treatment across all the datasets.